remarkjs/remark-gemoji/test/fixtures/around.output.md

 After a semicolon ;👏.

-After a less than &lt;👏.
+After a less than <👏.

 After an equals to =👏.